-Initial review of data indicate that students do not complete all the coursework in the program and they do not begin the externship timely.
+Initial review of data indicates that students do not complete all the coursework in the program and they do not begin the externship timely.
 A number of possibilities have been discussed and include the following:

-- Enroll students in the appropriate level developmental coursework earlier in the program to ensure completion. - Require students to complete all classes in a term before progressing to the next.
-The college has a precedent with the nursing program. - Require an interview prior to acceptance into the program.
+• Enroll students in the appropriate level developmental coursework earlier in the program to ensure completion.

+- Require students to complete all classes in a term before progressing to the next. - Require an interview prior to acceptance into the program.
 This will help students clarify their interest in the program before beginning the coursework.